NoahDragon/en/source/_drafts/My-first-Kaggle-competition.md

 ---

 I joined the [Kaggle TensorFlow Speech Recognition Challenge](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) two month ago.
-I should say I was attracted by the money rewards, but turns out I was learned more then I expected.
+I should say I was attracted by the money rewards, but turns out I was learned more than I expected.

 <!-- more -->